hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 The following actions are available to manage pack registrations:

 ### registerPack:
 Register settings for a new pack token / NFT pair.
 New editions for existing NFTs under management can also be registered using this action.
 Note that you cannot register settings twice for the same pack token & NFT.
-After settings are registered, they can be edited using the updateSettings action.
+After settings are registered, they can be edited using the updatePack action.
 A 1000 BEE fee must be paid every time registerPack is used.
 * requires active key: yes

 * can be called by: Hive account that created/owns the NFT in question